 All the aforementioned benefits are achievable if you choose the best professional chainsaw with respect to the following pointers.

 It is important to select the right tool for the job you need to accomplish.
 There are two basic handle orientations: top handle and rear handle.

 Top handle orientation allows you to control the saw from the top of the unit.
-This type of saws are designed primarily for working in a tree or low hanging branches.
+This type of saw is designed primarily for working in tree or low-hanging branches.

 Rear handle chainsaws are the most popular for all-around use because they feature both front and rear handles.
 The handles are spread apart to provide greater control.